citp/privacy-policy-historical/n/no/nor/northlight-images.co.uk.md

-> *The following text is extracted and transformed from the northlight-images.co.uk privacy policy that was archived on 2017-12-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171202195524id_/http%3A//www.northlight-images.co.uk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the northlight-images.co.uk privacy policy that was archived on 2018-06-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180611102741id_/http%3A//www.northlight-images.co.uk/privacy-policy) for the most accurate reproduction.*

 # Northlight Images cookies and Privacy Policy

-This privacy policy sets out how Northlight Images uses and protects any information that you give Northlight Images when you use this website.
+This privacy policy sets out how Northlight Images uses and protects any information that you give Northlight Images when you use this website OR our photographic or training services.

 Northlight Images is a trading name of Northlight IT Ltd., a company registered in England and Wales, No. 3589027.
 Our UK VAT registration number is 715 6562 29

 We have a separate set of [terms and conditions](http://www.northlight-images.co.uk/commercial-photography/terms-and-conditions/) relating to all our commercial photography, training and consultancy services.

 Northlight Images is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.
+Should we ask you to provide certain information by which you can be identified when using this website OR when contacting us for a quotation/additional information OR when using our services, then you can be assured that it will only be used in accordance with this privacy statement.

 Northlight Images may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.

-This policy last updated and is effective from October 22, 2016.
+This policy last updated and is effective from May 25th 2018.

 ### Contact details :